microsoft/confidential-sidecar-containers/examples/skr/TROUBLESHOOTING.md

 Ensure that:

-- the name of the mHSM is correct in the ARM template and matches the name of the mHSM in the importkeyconfig.json file
+- the name of the mHSM is correct in the ARM template or key-info.json (for AKS) and matches the name of the mHSM in the importkeyconfig.json file

 ## "CreateContainerRequest is blocked by policy" error (Confidential Containers in AKS Only)